biasaware/bias-loss-function/README.md

-We evaluate our approach by measuring the geneder bias in the retrieved lists of queries for our bias-aware expansion method against ADVBERT.
+We evaluate our approach by measuring the geneder bias in the retrieved lists of queries for the model trained on our bias-aware loss function against the only existing baseline in bias reduction of neural rankers, namely ADVBERT.
 Associated run files for each of the methods can be found in [results/runs](results/runs) directory.
+Table 1 shows the comparison between our proposed approach and ADVBERT, in terms of MRR and bias.
+Results for different bert-based models trained on our proposed loss function are available in Table 2 and 3.
+Table 2 provides the results for the Rekabsaz's SIGIR 2021 queries and Table 3 contains the results for Rekabsaz's SIGIR 2020 queries.

 ![](results/tables/table1.png)